Cryptocurrency Price Predictions 2018: Ripple Is the Clear Winner

 Ethereum holds a special place in the cryptocurrency market.
 It is more malleable than Bitcoin, more open than Ripple, and has a growing number of other cryptocurrencies dependent on its blockchain.
 Oh, and it dominates the ICO playing field, so even though it doesn’t have the top cryptocurrency price prediction for 2018, investors shouldn’t underestimate it.

-Ethereum could be the first.
-Securing that institutional trust could be its gateway to widespread adoption, thus leading to a virtuous circle where more credibility leads to higher ETH prices and higher ETH prices lead to more credibility.
+Securing that institutional trust could be Ethereum’s gateway to widespread adoption, thus leading to a virtuous circle where more credibility leads to higher ETH prices and higher ETH prices lead to more credibility.

 A milder form of that pattern evolved this year out of the ICO craze.
-Ethereum prices shot up from $7.98 at the start of the year to $410.68 at its peak.
+Ethereum prices shot up from $7.98 at the start of the year to $411.00.
+After that, ETH tokens dropped to the high $200.00s and low $300.00s, waiting for something to happen.

-The current price of ETH tokens is roughly $321.00, or 3,923% above where it ended 2016.
-So in percentage terms, investors rewarded Ethereum more than either Bitcoin or Ripple.
+The current price of ETH tokens is roughly $1,184.72, or 14,757% above where it ended 2016.
+So in percentage terms, investors rewarded Ethereum more than Bitcoin.

-I am incredibly bullish on this trend continuing through 2017 and 2018.
-Though it should be noted that Ethereum’s surge looked even more emphatic because it was escaping several ghosts.
+I am incredibly bullish on this trend continuing through 2018, though it will be mitigated by a greater demand for underlying growth.
+It should be noted that Ethereum’s surge looked even more emphatic because it was escaping the specter of its past.

 It was called the Decentralized Autonomous Organisation, or DAO, and it ended in ruins.
-Lots of people lost money, investors lost faith in Ethereum, and the SEC started to pay attention.
+Lots of people lost money, investors lost faith in Ethereum, and the U.S. Securities and Exchange Commission (SEC) started to pay attention.
 At the time, no one was sure the platform or the cryptocurrency would survive.

 But Ether emerged from that chaos stronger than ever.
 ETH prices soared to all-time highs, the ICO market took shape, and central banks began their blockchain experiments.
 Whether or not you like Ethereum, it’s difficult to argue this currency has staying power.
 Its roots are dug too deep for the cryptocurrency price to simply fall apart.

-Some regulatory confusion about ICOs is bound to throw a wrench in the works, though, so if you’re looking for a cryptocurrency price forecast for Ethereum, I have to keep it conservatively bullish: Ether prices should hit $1,000 by the end of 2018.
+Some regulatory confusion about ICOs is bound to throw a wrench in the works, so if you’re looking for a cryptocurrency price forecast for Ethereum, I have to keep it conservatively bullish: Ether prices should hit $2,500 by the end of 2018.

 As if it weren’t obvious enough by now, I believe Ripple has the best cryptocurrency price prediction for 2018.
 Not because it has superior technology, but because it is in the right place, at the right time, and at the right price.

-All it takes is for a few Chinese banks to join the network and—boom—XRP could shoot through the roof.
+All it takes is for a few megabanks to join the network and—boom—XRP could shoot through the roof.

 If you are still skeptical, I urge you to examine the trading volume data of each cryptocurrency.
 What you’ll notice is that BTC and ETH are far more active than XRP, which suggests to me that an entire swath of the market is unfamiliar with Ripple.